-We have chosen Old Bara as Campsite of the Month due to its unique offering.
-We especially love that they limit the numbers to ensure peaceful spacious camping without the hustle and bustle of the crowds.
+We have chosen Old Bara as the Campsite of the Month due to its unique offering.
+We especially love that they limit the numbers to ensure peaceful spacious camping.
+To prevent the hustle and bustle of the crowds.
 It is also a great opportunity to experience country life on a large expanse of cattle country.

 Another great spot to camp

 Old Bara is a destination in itself with plenty to do without leaving the property.
 On hot days, you can cool off with a swim in the creek or catch some yabbies to cook on the campfire.
 Kids are more than welcome and the property and creek are ideal for kayaking or small boats.

 Ideal for kayaks & canoes